nomanaadma/Docker-React/README.md

 and you are good to go visit http://localhost:3000

 ## Screenshots
-See the screenshots folder for detailed instructions
+See the screenshots folder for detailed instructions.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.